nelsandersoncreative/cryptoTracker-server/documentation/current-user/delete.md

 # Delete User's Account

-Delete the Account and associated park list of an Authenticated User.
+Delete the Account and associated coin list of an Authenticated User.

 **URL** : `/api/auth/:id`